 - 01. Notification.
-All notices, orders, or other documents may be made to the email address on file with the Board. - 02.
-Outfitted Hunter Tag Use History.
-Each outfitter's hunter tag use history will be determined from the use recorded by IFGC pursuant to Section 36-408(4), Idaho Code, and as may be adjusted as a result of a tag transfer or hardship request that is approved by the board.
+All notices, orders, or other documents may be made to the email address on file with the Board.
+(4-6-23) - Outfitted Hunter Tag Use History.
+Each outfitter's hunter tag use history will be determined from the use recorded by IFGC pursuant to Section 36-408(4), Idaho Code, and as may be adjusted as a result of a tag transfer or hardship request that is approved by the Board.
+(4-6-23) - a.
+Transfers.
+An outfitting operation is credited for use of an allocated tag that it transfers to another outfitting operation for use that year in the same hunt.
+The receiving outfitting operation is not credited for using the transferred tag.
+(4-6-23) - b.
+Surrenders.
+An outfitting operation may surrender a designated allocated tag(s) to the undesignated tag pool for use by any outfitting operation in the same hunt.
+The surrendering outfitting operation is not credited for use of the surrendered tag unless it later uses the tag from the pool.
+(4-6-23) - 03.
+New Hunt Allocated Tag Designation.
+When the IFGC allocates tags for a newly capped or